msramalho/sigpy/README.md

 This is a Sigarra Python API based on Recursive Web Scraping Parser (wtf).
 Essentially, it performs requests as needed (cached by default) and parses the html information into objects you can use.

-All of the main code is written and, other than bug fixing, all enhancements can be done in `.json` files!
+The parser and interpreters are already there.
+All scrapping rules are specified in `.json` files that are automatically found, processed and magically made code-accessible, so if you extend it you barely have to do anything other than editing `.json` files!!

-In the end, this is yet another Sigarra-based project that I wished existed before I needed something like it.
+> In the end, this is yet another Sigarra-based project that I wished existed before I needed something like it.

+The concept behind this tool can be extended to other websites and one could ponder upon the interest on building something more general... \*cough\*LDSO\*cough\*

 # Instalation
 ```bash